Dental Consultation: What to Expect

 Cosmetically filling the gaps of lost teeth is not the only function of a partial denture.
 Missing teeth, along with their surrounding teeth, create a void which causes teeth to drift, negatively impacting a person's bite.
 Partial dentures hold all of the teeth in the proper position, helping maintain a proper bite.

 Partial dentures are an option, though not the only option.
-We'll discuss all available options, such as bridges and implants, in order to help you arrive at the appropriate decision.
+We'll discuss all available options in order to help you arrive at the appropriate decision.

 Getting a partial denture takes a few appointments over a few weeks, because the fit needs to be right both against your gums and around your remaining teeth.
 Rushing it leads to a denture that's uncomfortable to wear.